 If your baby has recently been given antibiotics, a "side effect" might be oral thrush.
 This is because the levels of “good” bacteria in your baby’s mouth are reduced by the antibiotics, allowing the growth of fungus levels.

-Newborn Thrush vs Milk Tongue: Spotting the Difference
+Milk tongue vs thrush: Spotting the Difference

 It's actually quite simple to spot the difference.
 If it's milk tongue, the white residue will easily come off when brushed gently with a soft, damp cloth, revealing a healthy, pink tongue underneath.